I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/nf-srb-scsiportinitialize.md

 req.lib : Scsiport.lib
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : "*PSPB_CONTROLLER_CONFIG, SPB_CONTROLLER_CONFIG"
 req.product : Windows 10 or later.
 ---

 # ScsiPortInitialize function
 For a non-Plug and Play miniport driver, the <b>ScsiPortInitialize</b> routine sets up the PORT_CONFIGURATION_INFORMATION structure and calls the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557300">HwScsiFindAdapter</a> routine. <b>ScsiPortInitialize</b> also sets up system objects and resources on behalf of miniport drivers.
 For a Plug and Play miniport driver, <b>ScsiPortInitialize</b> stores the miniport driver's initialization data for future use.
+<div class="alert"><b>Note</b>  The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
+Instead, we recommend using the <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/storage/storport-driver">Storport driver</a> and <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/storage/storport-miniport-drivers">Storport miniport</a> driver models.</div><div> </div>

 ## Syntax